DmitryUlyanov/Multicore-TSNE/README.md

 ## Torch

-To install execute the following command:
+To install clone repository, cd there and execute the following command:
 ```
-i
+cd torch; luarocks make
 ```

 You can run t-SNE like that: